- What is personal data?

 What information do we collect and how do we collect it?

-Medipeople collects data via forms on our website (including our service registration forms, newsletter registration forms, contact forms, feedback forms, enquiry forms, reward forms, disclosure forms), via email (if someone emails us) and via phone (if we call someone).
+Medipeople collects data via forms on our website (including our service registration forms, newsletter registration forms, contact forms, feedback forms, enquiry forms, reward forms, disclosure forms), via email (if someone emails us or we email someone), via phone (if we call someone or someone calls us), via text messaging (if someone messages us directly or via an online service, via Google Ads (if someone interacts with one of our ads) and via Google Analytics services (information about our website visitors).

-If someone contacts us but does not sign up for our professional services we still may collect your contact details including your full name, email address, physical address, any phone numbers as well as details on your professional status (grade and type of doctor) and communication preferences.
+If you contact us but do not sign up for our professional services we still may collect your contact details including your full name, email address, physical address, any phone numbers as well as details on your professional status (grade and type of doctor) and communication preferences.
+We will also retain copies of your communication with us.

 If someone signs up for our professional services we collect up to all of the following information: